dabrahams/swift/docs/StringManifesto.md

 scope for Swift 4, it is important that we lay the foundations necessary to support it.

+### Formatting Stinky

+We have too many different ways to approach string formatting.
+Swift string interpolation is wonderful (though not without weaknesses, see below) and universally loved.

-### Printf-Style Formatting is Cryptic, Not Extensible, Not Statically Typesafe
+#### Printf-Style Formatting is Cryptic, Not Extensible, Not Statically Typesafe

 `String.format` is designed on the `printf` model: it takes a format string with textual placeholders for substitution, and an arbitrary list of other arguments.